microsoft/nni/docs/en_US/Tuner/BuiltinTuner.md

 **Suggested scenario**

 PPOTuner is a Reinforcement Learning tuner based on PPO algorithm.
-When you are using NNI NAS interface in your trial code to do neural architecture search, PPOTuner is recommended.
-It has relatively high data efficiency but is suggested when you have large amount of computation resource.
+When you are using NNI NAS interface in your trial code to do neural architecture search, PPOTuner can be used.
+In general, Reinforcement Learning algorithm need more computing resource, though PPO algorithm is more efficient than others relatively.
+So it's recommended to use this tuner when there are large amount of computing resource.
 You could try it on very simple task, such as the [mnist-nas](https://github.com/microsoft/nni/tree/master/examples/trials/mnist-nas) example.
-[Detailed Description](./PPOTuner.md)
+[See details](./PPOTuner.md)

 **Requirement of classArgs**